Genez-io/genezio-documentation/docs/integrations/README.md

 # Integrations

 <head>
-  <title>Integrations | Genezio Documentation</title>
+  <title>Integrations | DeployApps Documentation</title>
 </head>

-Genezio supports easy to use integrations with the following tools:
+DeployApps supports easy to use integrations with the following tools:

 <DocCardList />